 - A description of the breach of planning control.

 - Date the notice was issued / served.

 - Details of the type of notice issued - for example breach of condition notice, enforcement notice, listed building consent notice.

 The Register is in a number of parts.
 Prior to February 2014 it can be found from the following links:

 - Register of Deemed planning permissions granted following appeals against Enforcement Notices

 - Register of Listed Building Consents granted following appeals against Listed Building Enforcement Notices

 Notices issued since February 2014 are available to inspect during office hours, please contact the Enforcement team if you require any assistance.

 An appeal can be made to the Secretary of State, where planning permission has been refused, an application was granted with conditions considered inappropriate, or an application was not determined within the appropriate time.
 In Enforcement matters appeals can be submitted where an Enforcement Notice has been served due to an alleged breach of planning control.

-Details of appeals made, and associated documents can be viewed online under the Council’s reference number of the planning application using Planning Online or via the Planning Portal, using the Planning Inspectorate's appeal reference number.
+Details of appeals made, and associated documents can be viewed online under the Council’s reference number of the planning application using Planning Online or via the Planning Inspectorate, using the Planning Inspectorate's appeal reference number.